ad-freiburg/ad-blog/content/post/project-public-transit-map-matching-with-graphHopper.md

 ### Use OSM metadata
 OSM provides useful information about public transit routes which might increase the quality of the generated shapes.

+### Enable other vehicle types
+Currently *TransitRouter* only supports bus routes.
+With new vehicle profiles we could add support for tram, subway and rail public transit.